Restless Multi-Armed Bandits under Exogenous Global Markov Process: The Learning under Exogenous Markov Process (LEMP) Algorithm

-Let $n_I(t)$ be the number of exploitation epochs up to time t.
-The player plays the exploitation epoch for a deterministic period of time with length $2\cdot4^{n_I(t)-1}$ according to the following rule: at each time slot the player computes the expected value of each arm given the observed global state $\hat{V}_s^i(t)$ when entering the $(n_I)^{th}$ exploitation epoch, and plays the arm that maximizes the expected value.
+Let $n_I(t)$ be the number of exploitation phases up to time $t$.
+The player plays the exploitation phase for a deterministic period of time with length $2\cdot4^{n_I(t)-1}$ according to the following rule: at each time slot the player computes the expected value, $\hat{V}_s^i(t)$, of each arm given the observed global state when entering the $(n_I)^{th}$ exploitation phase, and plays the arm that maximizes the expected value.